 Upon APT errors such as

-cannot get security labeling handle: No such file or directory try to run ias above in P2 mode but start udocker as:
+cannot get security labeling handle: No such file or directory try to run as mentioned above using P2 mode, but not mounting /sys from the host by starting udocker as:

 udocker as not been designed for nested executions, meaning execution of containers within containers.
-However there are sucessful examples of using udocker in such scenarios such as SCAR.
+However there are successful examples of using udocker in such scenarios such as SCAR.

-For running inside docker and similiar: udocker offers the Fn mode which enables execution within docker or other Linux namespaces based applications.
+For running inside docker and similar: udocker offers the Fn mode which enables execution within docker or other Linux namespaces based applications.

-For running within udocker itself the following guidelines apply:
+For running udocker within udocker itself the following guidelines apply:

 Fn within Pn: Possible